apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 **Note:** Here x.x.x.xxx is the IP address of the EC2 public instance, 8080 is the port on which AS400 Connector Service API is running.

-1. All the above Gateway API can be tested with in the configuration editor.
-Please refer this sample-test-case-payloads.txt for test payloads.
-2. Once the mapping configuration is done, then Create a Test Stage environment where the API gets deployed.

 1. Create an SNS topic for publishing the received DTAQ events from the DTAQ
 2. Create a Lambda function i.e. DQSNSEventProcessor, deploy (upload Jar) and subscribe to SNS topic
-3. Testing API Gateway Interfaces in two ways
-  1. From within the Gateway API
-  2. Externally

 **Testing existing solution:**